luckymanaya/Svelte/README.md

 ### Website #1: [Halo Media Website](https://halomedia.com/)
 1. **Sans-serif fonts**

 <p align = "justify">I chose the sans-serif fonts to incorporate into my website.
 This is because according to my research, sans-serif fonts are more ‘friendly’ and ‘approachable’ which is an effect I want my website to have.
-On the other hand, serif fonts are considered 'classic’ and ‘elegant’ and are ideal if you want to make your website appear ‘serious’.
+On the other hand, serif fonts are considered to be 'classic’ and ‘elegant’ and are ideal if you want to make your website appear ‘serious’.
 In addition, sans-serif fonts are considered to be more legible than serif fonts as they are more ‘clean’ and ‘simple’ due to its lack of ‘curls’ and additional ‘lines.’
 This increased readability makes it ideal for people who have dyslexia or reading difficulties to read the text, which is also a feature I want in order to increase the accessibility of my website.
 As a result, I will use the font, ‘Arial’, as it is one of the fonts that appears ‘less crowded’.
 </p>

 2. **Multiple Images**